haacked/haacked.com/_posts/archived/2005-01-04-on-seppuku-katanas-samurai.aspx.markdown

 ---
 layout: post
-title: "On Seppuku, Katanas, and Samurai"
+title: On Seppuku, Katanas, and Samurai
 date: 2005-01-04 -0800
 comments: true
 disqus_identifier: 1813
-categories: [personal]
+categories:
+- personal
+redirect_from: "/archive/2005/01/03/on-seppuku-katanas-samurai.aspx/"
 ---

 Yesterday, along with Akumi's uncle Tadashi, we visited her grandmother at a rest home.
 She's a spunky 90 year old woman and gives me great insight into where Akumi gets her rebellious nature from.
 We took her